 Guide to Driving In Puerto Rico - Drive Safe in Puerto Rico

-Are there any special requirements for driving in Puerto Rico?
+Are there any special requirements for driving or hiring a car in Puerto Rico?

 To begin with you need to understand that with nearly 4m inhabitants, Puerto Rico lays claim to being the 51st state of the US and much of the way of life there is similar to other Hispanic influenced states on the mainland.
 As in the US, you'll drive on the right in Puerto Rico.
 With so many people on a small island, the roads can get busy, so in the cities try to avoid driving during the rush hour times of 8 AM – 10 AM and 4 PM - 6 PM as traffic is always bad then.